intekhabrizvi/Codeigniter-mongo-library/README.md

 * `order_by` Order the results
 * `limit` OR `offset` Limit the number of returned results
 * `count` Document Count based on where query
+* `distinct` Retrieve a list of distinct values for the given key across a single collection

 ##Update Method
 * `set` Sets a field to a value